 2011 This is Who We Are

-Over one hundred middle and high school students travelled from rural villages into Bethel, Alaska, to participate in the culminating interview-based theatrical performance based on cultural storytelling.
+Over one hundred middle and high school students travelled from nine rural villages into Bethel, Alaska, to participate in the culminating interview-based theatrical performance based on cultural storytelling.
 Sarah worked with Juneau Theater Artist Ryan Conarro and Brooklyn Photographer Katie Basile on this project as the second of three phases of the Pilinguat arts-based education project investigating local history and current stories.
 Sarah lead students in visual components of the performance incorporating Yup'ik elders' portraits.
 This project was funded by the Alaska Humanities Forum and the Rasmuson Foundation.

 2011 Complements Grid